 - IN MANY RESPECTS YOU ARE LIKE A TRADITIONAL SCHOOL; CHILDREN TAKE BOARD EXAMS, YOU HAVE A CURRICULUM AND TIMETABLE ETC. IS CFL RADICAL ENOUGH?

-However, it is obviously a fundamental responsibility on the part of the educator to provide basic skills and certification to children.
+While we would like our students not to tamely fit in with social norms, we would not like them to be misfits either!
+We see it as a fundamental responsibility on the part of the educator to provide basic skills and certification to children.
 We do not make these the final and complete goal of education.
 We see certification in a wider context of the child’s whole life and not as a narrow means to a respectable career.
-We have curriculums, but these are flexibly designed and have emphases on both drill routine work as well as the child’s originality and creativity.
+We have curricula, but these are flexibly designed and have emphases on both drill routine work as well as the child’s originality and creativity.

-We feel that a truly different education lies not in structures and curriculums but in a radical process of questioning one’s relationship to the world.
-This is not to say that structures and curriculums are irrelevant, but merely that they cannot drive an educational vision.
+A truly different education lies not in structures and curricula but in a radical process of questioning one’s relationship to the world.
+This is not to say that structures and curricula are irrelevant, but merely that they cannot drive an educational vision.